zowe/docs-site/docs/whats-new/zowe-v3-migration.md

 These two components were deprecated in Zowe v2 and are now removed in v3.
 Ensure that you switch to using equivalent z/OSMF endpoints.

 ## Special Considerations for Older Versions

 ### Migrating from Zowe v2.16.0 or Lower

-If you are migrating from Zowe **v2.16.0** or a lower version, ensure the following `zowe.network` section is added to your configuration:
+If you are migrating from Zowe **v2.16.0** or a lower version, perform the following tasks:

+1) Ensure the following `zowe.network` section is added to your configuration:

 ```yaml
   network: